Township Rollers F.C.: Support

 Along with rivals, Mochudi Centre Chiefs, Extension Gunners and neighbours Gaborone United, Popa enjoys massive following all over the country.
 Rollers supporters are amongst the most vocal and passionate in the league.
 Popa fans also have shown to be loyal to their team as evidenced by their support during the dismal 2007–08 season, when the team underperformed.
 Almost every game when the team plays, the club has a huge following, regardless of where the team plays.
 The famous blue and gold colours of Township Rollers are a common sight in the streets of Gaborone.

 Township Rollers Football Club has over 52 branches across the country and the branches are managed internally by Branch Committees.
-The branch committees are supervised by a constitutional committee called the National Branches committee which reports directly to the Team's Executive committee. the National Branch Committee (NBC) which oversees all branches' activities is currently led by the NBC Chairperson, Albert Nduna M. Dintweng, NBC Secretary General, Kebonyemodisa Mokgosi, NBC Treasurer Nayang Nai Kelosiwang-Masinta and four additional members who are Timothy Timmy Marumo, Didimalang Didi Gaborekwe, Mothusi Morten Gaborapelwe and Kefilwe Fifi Baitshudi.
+The branch committees are supervised by a constitutional committee called the National Branches committee which reports directly to the Team's executive committee.
 The club accepts branches from internally and externally of Botswana.